WolfgangMehner/vim-plugins/lua-support/README.md

    is none or use the file in $HOME/vimfiles/lua-support/rc as a starting point.

+(2.3) Make the plug-in help accessible by typing the following command on the Vim command line:

+      :helptags $HOME\vimfiles\doc\

-(2.3) Set at least some personal details.
+(2.4) Set at least some personal details.
 Use the map \ntw inside a Lua buffer or the menu entry:

       Lua -> Snippets -> template setup wizard